Home About Model Resources Contact Us

 The model normalizes the geochemical data to 100%.
 See “About” page and the data input template (download from “Model” page) for more details.

-Step 2: If you are a first time user, click the 'Register' button to fill out a short form before logging in.
-For returning users, login with your name, email, and affiliation.
-You will need to complete these fields each time you come back to the site.
+• Register your name, email, and affiliation.
+You will need to complete these fields each time you come back to the site (this is a work in progress).
 We will not share your data with anyone else.

-Step 3: Upload your input file, per instructions on the input template (see Step 1).
+• Upload your input file, per instructions on the input template.

-If no file downloads or the data appears incorrect, that means the run did not complete successfully.
-In this case, please use the button to download the Error Log File.
-Email us at mist@mailman.rice.edu with the Error Log File and your input file, and we will diagnose the issue.
+• If no file downloads, please use the button to download the Error Log File.
+Email us at mist@mailman.rice.edu with the Error Log File and your input file for help.

 *Please note that MIST will output the IMA mineral name and formula (some formulas are still a work in progress).
 If multiple mineral names share the same formula and have different structures or different hydration states, MIST may not list all possible mineral name options.